 - Try it prepared the traditional way on Saturday, Feb.
-23 during the 74th National Outdoor Show, which showcases world championship muskrat skinning as well as a muskrat cooking contest, and exhibits about the heritage of muskrats here.
+29 during the 75th National Outdoor Show, which showcases world championship muskrat skinning as well as exhibits about the heritage of muskrats here.

-- Give a taste to some less traditional preparations — from muskrat stew to muskrat tacos — at the outdoor Crawfish Boil & Muskrat Stew Fest on Sunday, Feb.
-24 in Cambridge, MD.
-This year features the second annual Muskrat Leg Eating Contest!
-(If you want to brave the contest, sign up at the High Spot Gastropub, 305 High St., Cambridge, MD.)
+- Give a taste to some less traditional preparations — from muskrat stew to muskrat tacos — at the outdoor Crawfish Boil & Muskrat Stew Fest on Sunday, March 1 in Cambridge, MD.
+This year features the third annual Muskrat Leg Eating Contest!
+(If you want to brave the contest, contact the event organizers to register)

-- Cindy’s Kitchen (3127 Aireys Road, Cambridge) also serves up some occasional muskrat dinners — which usually sell out.
+- River View at the Point Restaurant (1 Sunburst Highway; by Route 50 and Maryland Ave.) has been featuring muskrat specials.
+Watch for the latest on their Facebook page.
+Cindy’s Kitchen (3127 Aireys Road, Cambridge) also serves up some occasional muskrat dinners — which usually sell out.
 Watch their Facebook page for the next dinner.
-River View at the Point Restaurant also features occasional muskrat specials.
-Watch for news on their Facebook page.

 - You can also pick up fresh muskrat and prepare it yourself — stop by Kool Ice & Seafood (110 Washington Street) or E.G. Webster & Son (810 Race Street), both in Cambridge.
 But cooking muskrat is not for the faint of heart.
 Read one chef’s experience with preparing muskrat — and competing in the National Outdoor Show’s muskrat cooking contest — in this Modern Farmer article.